carpentries-incubator/machine-learning-novice-python/_episodes/07-evaluation.md

 ## Accuracy

-As we know, accuracy is the overall proportion of correct predictions.
+Accuracy is the overall proportion of correct predictions.
 Think of a dartboard.
 How many shots did we take?
 How many did we hit?
 Divide one by the other and that's the accuracy.

-This can be written as:
+Accuracy can be written as:

 $$
 Accuracy = \frac{TP+TN}{TP+TN+FP+FN}